Back to Blog Main

 Each October, Sleepy Hollow reconnects with its literary roots, offering a variety of spooky events that bring The Legend of Sleepy Hollow to life.
 Visitors from all over come to explore the woods that inspired the iconic Headless Horseman and see the statue commemorating the famous tale.
 From Sleepy Hollow Cemetery tours to haunted hayrides and dramatic storytelling performances by Jonathan Kruk, there’s no shortage of ways to get into the Halloween spirit.
 You can experience these attractions and more on our Hudson River Fall Foliage cruise.

-If ghost stories aren't your thing, don’t worry—there’s plenty of things to do Sleepy Hollow.
+If ghost stories aren't your thing, don’t worry—there are plenty of things to do in Sleepy Hollow.
 Tour Kykuit, the stunning Rockefeller estate, home to four generations of the family.
 Visit Philipsburg Manor, an 18th-century estate complete with a functioning mill.
 Or take a leisurely stroll through Kingsland Point Park, where you can enjoy the vibrant fall foliage for which the Hudson River Valley is famous.
+Better yet, visit some of our favorite port excursions:

 New England's Haunted History